es3649/scripturetool/README.md

 It will download the library files from lds.org and clean them up, but it will take several hours to do so.

+Or, a copy of the libraries can be downloaded [here](students.cs.byu.edo/~seric/scripturetool/lib/lib.tar.gz)

 ### Copyright Disclaimer

 I do not own the content that this tool is designed to organize and recall.
 Intellectual Reserve, Inc. is not affiliated with nor do they endorse this project.